semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Examples

-This section will present valid examples of `sem`.
+This section will present examples for all `sem` commands.

 ### sem version